koushik19991a2s/kml_To_shp/README.md

 # kml_To_shp
-Convert KML file to ESRI Shapefile
+Python code performs a batch conversion of KML files to ESRI Shapefiles
 # KML to SHP

 This Python code performs a batch conversion of KML files to ESRI Shapefiles using the ogr2ogr command-line tool.